Github4Aakanksha/github4aakanksha.github.io/index.md

 ### Sectoral PE Analysis & Trading Strategy with Machine Learning

-<strong>Business Problem:</strong> How can we use price-to-earnings ratios from different sectors to create a balanced portfolio that improves investment decisions, trading results, and reduces risk?
+<strong>Business Problem:</strong> <em>How can we use price-to-earnings ratios from different sectors to create a balanced portfolio that improves investment decisions, trading results, and reduces risk?</em>

 <div style="text-align: justify;">
 This project developed a trading strategy using machine learning based on sectoral price-to-earnings (PE) ratios from the health and industrial sectors.
 By normalizing data with Fisher transformations and fine-tuning buy/sell signals, the strategy was evaluated using metrics like the Sharpe ratio and annual returns.
 Combining the top-performing strategies from both sectors into an equally weighted portfolio showed the effectiveness of data-driven techniques for improving financial decision-making and trading performance.